 Whether it is a vaginal delivery or C-section delivery, homeopathic medicines are recommended to relieve postpartum pains and speed the healing process.
 Listed below are some homeopathic medicines used for the purpose (3).

-- Arnica for soreness and bruising that happens with episiotomy or stitches from a vaginal tear.
+- Arnica for soreness and bruising that happens with episiotomyiXA minor procedure to widen the vaginal opening during childbirth. or stitches from a vaginal tear.

 - Hypericum for pain after an epidural, an episiotomy, or a forceps/vacuum-assisted delivery.